 The degree you choose can have an impact on your future.
 Your course of study will determine not only your future career but also your future earnings potential.
-When selecting a degree, you should look not only at the subject matter but also at the type of degree you will acquire.
-When it comes to a typical four-year degree, this means learning about the difference between a BA and a BS.
+Students pursuing a degree program should look not only at the subject matter but also at the type of degree you will acquire.
+When it comes to a typical bachelor’s degree, this means learning about the difference between BA and BS degree programs.

-A BS is a Bachelor of Science.
-These degrees tend to be closely related to the science, and may be attached to degrees in Math, Health-Related Professions, and the so-called “Hard Sciences, as well as many specific engineering degrees.
+A BS is a Bachelor of Science degree BS degrees tend to be closely related to the science, and may be attached to degrees in Math, Health-Related Professions, and the so-called “Hard Sciences, as well as many specific engineering degrees.

-What is the Difference Between a BA and BS?
+What is the Difference Between BS and BA Degree Programs?

-Typically speaking, the difference in a BA and a BS is going to come down to the kind of coursework you undertake.
-There are many subjects (like Psychology and Engineering) that offer both types of degree.
-A BS tends to focus more on math and science, while a BA tends to focus more on the humanities.
+Typically speaking, the difference between a BS and BA degree is going to come down to the kind of coursework you undertake.
+There are many subjects (like Psychology and Engineering) that offer both types of degrees.
+Many social sciences are also offered as a BA or BS degree.
+A Bachelor of Science tends to focus more on math and science, while a Bachelor of Arts tends to focus more on the humanities.
 Students are usually expected to make a decision about what type of degree they will pursue relatively early on.
+Both programs require general education courses regardless of the particular major.

 In some cases, the type of degree you get will be chosen by your subject type.
-Few schools offer a BA in Chemistry, for example, while it’s nearly impossible to find a BS in English.
+Few schools offer a Bachelor of Arts degree in Chemistry or Computer Science, for example, while it’s nearly impossible to find a BS in English.
 The subject matter choice is usually a defining part of the degree process.

 How Can I Figure Out What Degree I Will Get?